Human Torch: Marvel Mangaverse

 In the Marvel Mangaverse comics, the Human Torch is portrayed by two separate characters spanning two very different continuities.
 The first character is a member of the Megascale Metatalent Response Team Fantastic Four on Earth-2301a and the mirror opposite of Earth-616's Johnny Storm in terms of personality.
 The team uses power-packs to boost their talents to manifest at mecha-sized levels in order to combat Godzilla-sized monsters that seem to constantly attack Earth.
 In volume two of Mangaverse, which takes place on Earth-2301b, the character of Johnny Storm has been replaced with a young woman named Jonatha Storm, who is the half-sister of Sioux Storm.
 Jonatha is quite hotheaded; sometimes riding into battle singing "I am the Goddess of Hellfire."
 She denies being impulsive, saying she can only be described that way in comparison to her "neurotic" teammates.
-In New Mangaverse Jonatha is slightly redesigned to look a few years younger than she did in volume one of Mangaverse, and no longer wears her hair in multiple braids, instead sporting two pigtails on each side of her head.
+In New Mangaverse, Jonatha is slightly redesigned to look a few years younger than she did in volume one of Mangaverse, and no longer wears her hair in multiple braids, instead sporting two pigtails on each side of her head.
 After witnessing the murder of the other Fantastic 4 members by supernatural assassins, she joins Spider-Man, Spider-Woman (Mary Jane Watson), Black Cat, Wolverine, and Iron Man, in hopes of getting revenge.

 Marvel Zombies

-In this alternative universe crazed Reed Richards recently infects Johnny Storm, Sue Storm, and Ben Grimm with the zombie virus.
+In this alternative universe, Reed Richards, driven insane by the deaths of his children, deliberately infects Johnny Storm, Sue Storm, and Ben Grimm with the zombie virus.
 The three then turn Reed into a zombie and the four of them go on a rampage with the other zombies.
-Eventually Reed contacts the Ultimate Reed and gets him to come to the infected universe.
+Eventually Reed contacts his Ultimate universe counterpart and gets him to come to the infected universe.
 Johnny travels with the three others to the Ultimate Universe.
 They attack the Fantastic Four there but are thwarted, and are locked up in a containment cell.
 Johnny eats live animals and loathes the Ultimate version of himself, remarking that he especially hates his hair.
 When they escape the four attack the Baxter Building, Ultimate Reed switches bodies with Ultimate Doom and takes on all four zombies.
-Johnny is last seen being torn apart and extinguished by Reed in Dr. Doom's body.
+Johnny is last seen being torn apart and extinguished by Reed in Doom's body.